Swamp Pink (magazine): Publication and prizes

 swamp pink is published twice yearly by the Department of English and the School of Humanities and Social Sciences at the College of Charleston in Charleston, South Carolina.
 The current editors are Bret Lott (non-fiction), Emily Rosko (poetry), Anthony Varallo (fiction), and managing editor Jonathan Bohr Heinen.

 The magazine also sponsors the Lynda Hull Memorial Poetry Prize and the swamp pink Fiction Prize, awarding $2,000 and publication for a single piece of writing in each genre.
 Past fiction prize judges have included Joyce Carol Oates, Jaimy Gordon, Ann Patchett, Ha Jin, and Charles Baxter, and past poetry prize judges have included Carl Phillips, Billy Collins, Marvin Bell, and Mary Ruefle.

 Accolades

 In 1987, Library Journal ranked swamp pink among the top twenty magazines that publish poetry in the United States.
 In 1990, Writer's Digest named it one of the fifty most influential magazines publishing fiction.
+Work originally published in the magazine has been reprinted in the Best American Poetry, Best American Short Stories, Best American Nonrequired Reading, and Pushcart Prize annual anthologies.